 Operations: Following the successful completion of the commissioning phase, this project will continually maintain the support infrastructure required to conduct large-scale structural testing and ancillary testing of materials and structural components.
 Sustainable operation of the PERFORM Structural Testbed, including the hydraulic power distribution and control system and the integrated servohydraulic load frame, will require long-term coordinated planning and investment.
 Budgeting for costs associated with procurement and maintenance of equipment will be coordinated with current and future users of the equipment.
 An up-to-date equipment inventory will be maintained, and regular maintenance will be scheduled to ensure uninterrupted operation of the equipment and quality of the experimental measurements.
 This project will facilitate the scheduling and planning of testing activities, equipment usage, and space usage in the structural testbed and will maintain authorization records for the facility’s personnel.

-Metrology: After procurement of the initial instrumentation and data acquisition system in the commissioning phase, project staff will continue to pursue the identification and development of innovative sensor technologies in an effort to further enhance the measurement capabilities of the facility and provide opportunities to develop richer, more meaningful datasets.
+Metrology: Project staff will continue to pursue the identification and development of innovative sensor technologies in an effort to further enhance the measurement capabilities of the facility and provide opportunities to develop richer, more meaningful datasets.
+As the project transitions beyond the commissioning phase, increased consideration will be given to quantification and reduction of uncertainty in measurements taken in the PERFORM Structural Testbed during structural testing.
+Specific attention will be given to acquiring precision laboratory standards (e.g., gold or platinum standard load cell, high-accuracy displacement calibrator) for calibration of ancillary sensors, and to establishing rigorous and repeatable calibration procedures.
 Innovative sensor technologies with potential applications in the field are of particular interest (e.g., for condition assessment of deteriorating infrastructure or for post-disaster evaluation of structures).
 A specific measurement challenge that this project will address is the quantification of concrete cracking and damage progression in the nonlinear performance of reinforced concrete structures.
 Measurement approaches to be considered for this purpose include techniques currently being explored based on fiber-optic sensors and ultrasound measurements, as well as techniques based on image processing and electrical resistivity.

 NIST (2014a).
 Measurement Science R&D Roadmap for Windstorm and Coastal Inundation Impact Reduction, NIST GCR - 14-973-13, prepared by the NEHRP Consultants Joint Venture for the National Institute of Standards and Technology, Gaithersburg, MD.